enkidevs/curriculum/regular-expressions/regular-expressions-introduction/even-more-practical-examples/dates.md

 Next we allow another optional 0 followed by a single digit, OR a number in the range 10-29, OR a number in the range 30-31.

-`/\d{4}$/`
+`/\d{4}$/`s

 The final part is the easiest, as we want to accept any 4 digit number.
-Obviously you can be more restrictive if you want to only accept certain years.
+You can also be more restrictive if you want to only accept certain years.

 Putting this all together we have: